 Caroline Aya was playing in front of her house in January when a neighbour put a cloth over her mouth and fled with her.

-A couple of days later, the eight-year-old’s body was found a short walk away—with her tongue cut out.
+A couple of days later, the eight-year-old’s body was found a short walk away — with her tongue cut out.
 Police believe she was offered up as a human sacrifice in a ritual killing, thought to bring wealth or health.

 The practice of human sacrifice is on the rise in Uganda, as measured by ritual killings where body parts, often facial features or genitals, are cut off for use in ceremonies.
+The number of people killed in ritual murders last year rose to a new high of at least 15 children and 14 adults, up from just three cases in 2007, according to police.
+The informal count is much higher — 154 suspects were arrested last year and 50 taken to court over ritual killings.

 Children in particular are common victims, according to a US State Department report released this month.
 The US spent $500 000 to train 2 000 Ugandan police last year to investigate offences related to human trafficking, including ritual killings.